 It follows a list of items we have seen being used successfully as evidence in claim settlement as described in sub-section Contract Management.
-You find templates of some of these items in sub-section Free Project Management Tools.
+You find templates of some of these items in the section Free Downloads.

 In almost every project it is possible to take pictures (photographs, with date and time stamps) along the way: work progress on site, manufacturing of system components and their integration, transport of deliverables, team members at work, team members delivering services, etc.

 Whenever we create something – tangible or not – we use drawings as part

 of our plans: architectural, mechanical, electrical, plumbing, process

 charts, flow charts, etc. Sometimes, ad-hoc changes become necessary;